-1. Determine the failed fan and power down the node with the operating system.
-2. Press the release tab on the top and bottom of the fan and pull it away from rear of the node.
+1. Determine which motherboard node contains the failed fan and power down the node with the operating system.
+2. Power down the system and remove the power cord from the rear of the power supply as described in Section 6-3.
+3. Press the release tab on the bottom of the fan and pull it away from rear of the node.